grafana/grafana/docs/sources/enterprise/access-control/permissions.md

 : The specific action on a resource defines what a user is allowed to perform if they have permission with the relevant action assigned to it.

 scope
 : The scope describes where an action can be performed, such as reading a specific user profile.
 In such case, a permission is associated with the scope `users:<userId>` to the relevant role.
-Also, you can combine multiple scopes by using the `/` delimiter.

 ## Action definitions